Pros and Cons of Child Support Enforcement

-While generally a sensitive, matters of child support can become highly fraught when one parent willingly refuses to pay the money they owe their offspring.
-Usually a couple is allowed to come to an agreement over how much a parent should pay.
+While generally sensitive, matters of child support can become highly fraught when one parent refuses to pay the money they owe their children.
+Usually, a couple is allowed to come to an agreement over how much a parent should pay.
 However, if they are unable to do so, the court can intervene.

 Factors used to calculate child support include:

 - The child’s needs

 - The standard of living the child is accustomed to

 When a parent does not pay the necessary installments of child support, he or she violates one of their inherent duties.
 If you have an ex that does not pay the support they are required, you may be able to enforce the issue.

 In some cases, the U.S. Office of the Inspector General (OIG) can intervene.
 Their higher authority can help in cases where the parent does not fulfill their duties.